MLHale/eyestream/README.md

 # Gazepoint2Json
-This project coverts and time-synchronously integrates eye tracker data collected from a Gazepoint GP3 with a JSON-based experimentation platform API, such as the Cybertrust phishing research platform.
+This project converts eye tracker data collected from a Gazepoint GP3 to simple JSON and then sends collected events to an experimentation platform, such as the Cybertrust phishing research platform, using websockets.

 ## Hardware Requirements
 * Gazepoint GP3 HD (https://www.gazept.com/product-category/gp3-hd/)